steffenwoell/steffenwoell.github.io/scripts/README-check-site-links.md

 ```

 For Markdown and HTML links, `--unlink` preserves the visible link text where
 possible.
 For example, `[Conference](URL)` becomes `Conference`.
-A URL-valued
+On
+`activities.md`, an unavailable action remains visible as a disabled action box
-YAML field is removed as a complete line when it can be identified safely.
+without an external-link icon.
+A URL-valued YAML field is removed as a complete
+line when it can be identified safely.

 ## Applying source changes